Mapping GENERIC hydrodynamics into Carter's multifluid theory: Outline of Carter's multifluid theory

 \section{Outline of Carter's multifluid theory}

-In this section, we briefly review the basics of Carter's multifluid theory.
-The interested reader can see \cite{carter1991,carter92,Carter_starting_point,noto_rel, andersson2007review,Termo,GavassinoRadiazione} for an overview of the foundations of the formalism.
+In this section, we briefly review Carter's multifluid theory.
+The reader can see \cite{carter1991,carter92,Carter_starting_point,noto_rel, andersson2007review,Termo,GavassinoRadiazione} for an overview of the foundations of the formalism.
 For the purposes of this paper, it will be enough to adopt the generating function approach developed in \cite{GavassinoKhalatnikov2022}.
 Also, we will work in the ``pressure \& momenta'' representation \cite{Prix_single_vortex,GavassinoStabilityCarter2022}.